nkmr-aw/prompt_constructor/README.md

 It is made with Python+Tkinter, and has only been tested on Windows, so supported for Windows only.

 ### Installation
 Run main.py after 'git clone' to an appropriate location.
-Python must be installed beforehand.
+Python must be installed in your environment.
 The assumed version is Python 3.12.5 or higher.
 Since there are files and folders that are automatically created when you run the program for the first time, it is recommended that you place main.py in a new folder that you have created.

 ### Uninstallation
 The registry is not used, and uninstallation is completed by deleting the entire folder.
 Before deleting, be sure to save all necessary files.

 ### If you want to build
-I have made main.py with the assumption that it can be built and used, However, it is not recommended to build it using PyInstaller or Nuitka, as it is likely to be mis-detected as a virus or malware.
+I have made main.py with the assumption that it will be built and used, However, it is not recommended to build it using PyInstaller or Nuitka, as it is likely to be mis-detected as a virus or malware.

-### Disclaimer
+### Notes
+Please use in accordance with the [LICENSE](./LICENSE).

 ## 日本語